 Books that Scale: Main Street Millionaire by Codie Sanchez

 When Codie Sanchez first started working on her book, she had the concept most authors would kill for.
-Millions of followers.
-A message people were desperate to hear.
-Real results to back it up.
-The early drafts leaned into something ambitious.
-A "big idea" book called The Three Waves, with three full chapters building the macro case for buying businesses.
+Millions of followers, a message people were desperate to hear, and real results to back it up.
+The early drafts leaned into something ambitious: a "big idea" book called The Three Waves, with three full chapters building the macro case for buying businesses.
 The trends, the thesis, the why behind all of it.

-So we flipped the whole book.
-The "why" chapters got compressed.
-The tactical material moved up front.
+So we made the call together to restructure.
+The "why" chapters got compressed and the tactical material moved up front.
 It became the book Codie originally needed when she was learning acquisitions.
 A manual you could actually use.
 That decision, choosing which book to actually write, is what made everything else possible.
 As Codie put it, "If the tagline is 'this book will change the world,' stop it.
 Try to change the individual, not the world."

 Who Was This Book Actually Written For?